jsalinasf/cheat_sheets/linuxCommands.md

 	sudo my_command

-The following commando will substitute user.
+The following commando will substitute the current user for the specified user.
 If no user is specified, a root shell will be open

-	su
+	su -

+The minus sign will activate the whole shell for root.

+Remember "su" command wont work in distributions where root is not available to use such as Ubuntu

 Make sure you check /etc/sudoers to see which users can sudo